 The geometry of approximation also helps explain a remarkable peculiarity concerning the planet Jupiter and deflected asteroids.
-Take, for example, Figures \ref{fig_defl_comp_2005ED224} and \ref{fig_defl_comp_3200Phaethon}, where asteroids come to approach Jupiter within less than 10 SOIs (Sphere of Influence).
+Take, for example, Figures \ref{fig_defl_comp_2005ED224} and \ref{fig_defl_comp_3200Phaethon}, where the asteroids approach Jupiter within less than 10 SOIs.
 Nevertheless, the deflection predictions from the simplified models remain reasonably applicable.
 This behavior may seem strange, considering that Jupiter is the most massive body in the Solar System.
 Additionally, the asteroids would experience a greater ratio between Jupiter's gravitational perturbation and the Sun's gravitational attraction, being at such a close distance.

-However, as in a gravity assist, the momentum added by the perturbing body is more critical than a simple acceleration ratio.
+However, as in a gravity-assist, the momentum added by the perturbing body is more critical than a simple acceleration ratio.
 This is why Equation \ref{eq:dEdt} is essential to explain the phenomenon, as it incorporates the effect of the planet moving in its orbit~\cite{negri2017studying,Negri:2018:AnLiAp,negri2019lunar}.

 Note in Figure \ref{fig_dEdt} that the energy variations are smaller as the proximity to $y=0$ increases.
 In fact, by simply inspecting Equation \ref{eq:dEdt}, it is evident that the energy variation is zero when $y=0$.
 This phenomenon explains the little influence of Jupiter in the case of the deflection of the selected asteroids.
 Since they do not cross Jupiter's orbit, the tendency is to approach the planet in regions where the energy change (and hence the other constants of motion as well) is close to zero.